 6. Lifestyle factors that may increase risk include alcohol use, obesity and lack of physical activity.

-It is very important for you to understand the even there is a very high risk factors it does not mean that your will definitely get a diseases It just increases your chances.
-Yes it is possible to remain healthy life all their lives in spite of being high risk.
+It is very important for you to understand the even there is a very high-risk factor it does not mean that you will definitely get a disease It just increases your chances.
+Yes, it is possible to remain a healthy life all their lives in spite of being high risk.
 Conversely, most people who get cancer don’t have any presently known risk factors.

 Family History of Breast Cancer

 Genetics and family history ate the two important factors for Breast cancer.
-Doctor consider that a young women having a family history of breast cancer or ovarian cancer / or genetic mutations associated with breast cancer is considered to be a High risk candidate for breast cancer.
+Doctor considers that a young woman having a family history of breast cancer or ovarian cancer / or genetic mutations associated with breast cancer is considered to be a High-risk candidate for breast cancer.

-Strong family history of Breast or ovarian cancer can be a strong indication for hereditary breast cancer.
+A strong family history of breast or ovarian cancer can be a strong indication for hereditary breast cancer.
 Its means two or more relative with breast or ovarian cancer increase the risk of breast cancer.

 The most common cause of hereditary breast cancer is Mutations to the BRCA1 and BRCA2.
-Its normally help to control cell division.
+It normally helps to control cell division.
 The risk for Breast cancer increases with the mutation in either BRCA1 or 2.
-Even other genetic mutations also increase the risk of Breast or ovarian cancer, but are less common as they are not as risky as much as BRCA1 and 2.
+Even other genetic mutations also increase the risk of breast or ovarian cancer, but are less common as they are not as risky as much as BRCA1 and 2.

 If your doctor says that you are at high risk for hereditary breast cancer then also you have options to protect your self